-Total Water on Earth Remember that about 70% of the earth is covered by oceans and those oceans hold more than 97% of all the water.
-Nearly 1.5% of total water is frozen.
+Total Water on Earth

+Remember that about 70% of the earth is covered by oceans and those oceans hold more than 97% of all the water.
+Just over 2% of the water is frozen in glaciers.
 That means that less than 1% of the earth's water is available for drinking, and most of that is groundwater.
-The very thin purple line at the bottom of the bar to the right of the pie chart represents all the combined water in lakes (0.007%), the atmosphere (0.001%) and rivers (0.00002%)
+The very thin purple line at the bottom of the bar to the right of the pie chart represents all the combined water in lakes (0.017%), the atmosphere (0.001%) and rivers (0.00001%)